 “There is a castle on a cloud.
 I like to go there in my sleep.” — Ludwig II, quoting Victor Hugo’s Les Miserables

-Here’s my guide to the top must visit castles in Bavaria, a gorgeous region in southern Germany.
-These stunning Bavarian castles were designed and built by Mad King Ludwig II of Bavaria.
+It’s home to eye catching castles that were designed and built by Mad King Ludwig II of Bavaria.
 They’re touristy, glorious, and romantic.
-They’re some of Germany’s best attractions and landmarks.
+Among Germany’s top attractions.

 Ludwig was variously known as the Swan King, the Dream King, the Night King, the Moon King, and the Fairytale King.
 I’ve written about my fascination with Ludwig and his tragic fate.